imixs/imixs-docker/cloud/traefik/README.md

-# traefik Configuration
+# Traefik Configuration

-traefik can be started by docker-compose:
+Traefik can be started by docker-compose:

     docker-compose up

-The docker-compose.yml file includes the portmapping, the external network and the mounted configuration files.
+The docker-compose.yml file includes the port mapping, the external network and the mounted configuration files.

 The traefik.toml file includes the configuration settings as is mounted by the docker-compose.yml file into the container directory /etc/traefik/